When is Bluebird Backcountry open?

 Are dogs allowed?

 Yes, we love dogs!
-New, for the 2021-22 season, we allow dogs every weekday (Monday, Thursday, and Friday), with the purchase of a $10 dog pass (Bluebird season pass holders get unlimited, free dog passes).
+We allow dogs every day we are open (Thursday-Monday), with the purchase of a $10 dog pass (Bluebird season pass holders get unlimited, free dog passes).

 All dogs should be well behaved, under voice command, and on leash when in the base area.
 When skiing, dogs are welcome to be off leash.